varabyte/kotter/README.md

 However, remembering to call `rerender` yourself is potentially fragile and could be a source of bugs in the future when trying to figure out why your console isn't updating.

-For this purpose, Konsole provides the `LiveVar` class, which, when modified, will automatically request a rerender.
+For this purpose, Kotter provides the `LiveVar` class, which, when modified, will automatically request a rerender.
 An example will demonstrate this in action shortly.

 To create a `LiveVar`, simply change a normal variable declaration line like: